 - Nearly 90% of newly constructed homes do not meet the minimum attic ventilation standards

-- Less than 10% of roofing contractors are providing accurate attic ventilation information to consumers
+- Less than 10% of roofing contractors provide accurate attic ventilation information to clients

-The picture that you see above is a basic demonstration of attic ventilation systems and the various effects of heat and moisture in and outside of your home.
-Of course every home does not have a simple roof structure like the images above; therefore, a proper thorough analysis is critical to more complex roofing systems.
-As GAF/ELK Authorized Installers we can provide a ventilation system requirement that’s specifically customized to your home and your needs.
+The picture that you see above demonstrates an attic ventilation system and the effects of heat and moisture in/outside of your home.
+We know that not all homes have a simple roof structure like the one pictured above, therefore a thorough analysis is critical to handling more complex roofing systems.
+As GAF/ELK Authorized Installers, we can engineer an attic ventilation system that is specific to your home.

-- Know the amount of existing unblocked saufit vents
+- Consider the amount of existing unblocked soffit vents

-- Know the amount of cubic feet of attic space
+- Calculate the cubic feet of attic space

-- Confirm if there are any patricians in the attic (walls separating attic space)
+- Check to see if there are any patricians in the attic (walls separating attic space)

-- Know which area(s) of the home that are the hottest
+- Identify the warmest area(s) of the home

-Failure to verify or give consideration to one or more of the above criteria during an attic ventilation system installation is an improper installation.
-It is absolutely a waste of valuable time, money, and resources.
-The shape, pitch, direction, and attic space of a roof are extremely important in making the right decisions of what type of products to install on the roof of your home.
+Failure to verify one or more of the above criteria during an attic ventilation system installation is considered improper.
+Furthermore, considering the shape, pitch, direction, and attic space of your roof are extremely important in choosing the correct products to install.

-The graph above is a demonstration of the cost of energy expected to rise in the U.S within the next 25 years.
+The graph above demonstrates the rise in U.S. energy costs over the next 25 years.
 In 2009, our energy usage was in the neighborhood of $60 billion.
-In the year 2035, it is estimated that that number will easily double and jump in the neighborhood of $180 to $210 billion.
-The U.S Department of Energy estimates that the average person will increases their energy cost by at least 5% every year and up to 25% every 5 years.
-The contributing factors to the rise of your energy usage are things such as a growing family with new children, electronic devices (almost every home now has a computer), and of course bigger homes and living space to support the first two reasons.
+But by the year 2035, it is estimated that the number will jump between $180 and $210 billion.
+The U.S Department of Energy estimates that the average person will increase their energy cost by at least 5% every year and up to 25% every 5 years.
+The contributing factors to the rise of energy usage can be attributed to things such as growing families, electronic devices, and the overall size of larger homes.

-The right attic ventilation system will dramatically reduce the amount of your energy usage.
-It’s a very simply scientific method proven to keep your home cool during the hot summer months, thus, lowering your usage of your A/C unit and furnace.
-A similar example would be of a car engine.
-The intake and the muffler of the vehicle keep the engine cool by allowing the proper amount of air through.
-The cooler the engine, the better gas mileage, which means less money to be spent on gas.
-The same concept is applied to your roof.
+That said, the right attic ventilation system will dramatically reduce your energy usage.
+It’s a scientific method proven to keep your home cool during the hot summer months, thus, lowering the usage of your A/C unit and furnace.
+Consider your car engine as an analogy.
+The intake and muffler of the vehicle keep the engine cool by allowing the proper amount of air to circulate.
+The cooler the engine, the better gas mileage you’ll receive.
+The same concept applies to your roof.
 The cooler your attic, the less radiated heat will transfer to the rooms below.
 This reduces the need to excessively run your A/C unit.

-We developed a simply cost comparison formula to show you that you are not purchasing a attic ventilation system, but that you are investing in one.
+We’ve developed a cost comparison formula to show you that you are not purchasing an attic ventilation system, but that you are investing in one.

 Cost of average attic ventilation system upgrade: $600 to $1,000

-Cost of saving on electricity bill with after market attic ventilation: 20% to 30%, that means you could save up to $120 a month on your energy bill!
+Savings on your electricity bill with an after-market attic ventilation system: 20% to 30%, which means you could save up to $120 a month on your energy bill!

-Even at it’s lowest cost comparison of 20%, you’ll save $40 a month on your energy bill.
-Which means that in one year (12 months) you’ll save $480.
-In 2 years you’ll save $960 which almost pays for the entire installation.
-And finally, in 5 years you will save $2,400 on your energy bill.
+Even at its lowest cost comparison of 20%, you’ll save $40 a month on your energy bill.
+This means that in 12 months, you can save $480.
+In 2 years, you can save as much as $960 which nearly pays for the entire installation.
+And finally, in 5 years you can save $2,400 on your energy bill.
 That’s a 250% return on your investment.
-This is not even factoring in the 5% or 25% rise in energy cost throughout the next five years.
-These savings are just an example based off of today’s current energy costs.
-At these staggering numbers, you can’t afford not to install an after market ventilation system upgrade.
-But you have to choose the right products for your type of roof that fits your needs.
+This is not even factoring in the 5% or 25% rise in energy costs.
+Considering these numbers, you can’t afford not to install an after-market ventilation system upgrade.

 We’re the experts at attic ventilation system upgrades.
-Give us a call and we’ll apply our proven techniques to show you how to reduce the cost of your energy consumption.
-As a bonus, you will prolong the life span of your roof dramatically and save money by avoiding unnecessary repairs.
+Give us a call at 1-888-618-3271 and we’ll apply our proven techniques to reduce the cost of your energy bill.
+As a bonus, you will prolong the life span of your roof and save money by avoiding unnecessary repairs.